LeBenco/JsonFlexConfig/README.md

 When dealing with dictionary parameters, one additional rule can be applied:
  * `"content"`:
-   A dictionary containing metadata description of sub-parameters that follows the same structure as the general metadata.
-It allows for nesting parameters with arbitrary depth, thus making dictionaries the most versatile structure for parameter management in `JsonFlexConfig`, since each sub-parameter within the dictionary can have its specific rules, including type, mandatory status, and other constraints.
+A dictionary containing metadata description of sub-parameters.
+This dictionary must contain a list of keys associated with the specific rules applied to each key.
+These specific rules follow the same structure as the general metadata.
+Each sub-parameter within the dictionary can have its specific rules, including type, mandatory status, and other constraints.

 Important note: There is almost no verification done on the metadata, it's up to the user to ensure that it is correct.
 An error in metadata may lead to inconsistent behavior from _JsonFlexConfig_, for example if a value is at the same time in the list of authorized values and in the list of forbidden ones, or if a mandatory parameter has a default value.
 Mutually exclusive rules may also happen, for example if a `min` value is greater than a `max` value.